 A Very Small Bag as a Personal Item

 “I like to bring a small purse I can tuck in my carry on tote,” says frequent business traveler, Melissa Wolpert.
 Personally, I like this tactic because it saves me from having to rummage around in my large carry on while in transit.

-Another great option is a foldable daypack.
+Another great option is the Laptop Backpack.
 This will allow you to use it if you must, but tuck it away if you don’t need it.
 A safety net, and another step down.